isaacrosenthal06/la-recherche-des-mots-perdus/README.md

 ## Future enhancements
 1. UI development
+2. Transition to cloud-based architecture
-2. Common component removal from sentence embeddings using PCA.
+3. Common component removal from sentence embeddings using PCA.
 Results in more differentiated vectors.
-3. Weighting of tokens in prompt when producing prompt embedding
+4. Weighting of tokens in prompt when producing prompt embedding
-4. As `responses` table grows, train a model with this as a corpus and add it as a final layer to sort the potential responses based off cosine scores, sentence/prompt embeddings, and the `request_status` label
+5. As `responses` table grows, train a model with this as a corpus and add it as a final layer to sort the potential responses based off cosine scores, sentence/prompt embeddings, and the `request_status` label